groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/graphical-annotations/add-arrow-annotations-java-groupdocs/_index.md

 Here's what you need for a smooth development experience:

 - **JDK 8 or later** (I recommend JDK 11 for better performance)
 - **Maven 3.6+** (older versions sometimes have dependency resolution issues)
 - **IDE**: IntelliJ IDEA or Eclipse (VS Code works too, but debugging is easier with dedicated Java IDEs)
-- **Memory**: Ensure your JVM has at least 2GB heap space for processing large PDFs
+- **Memory**: Ensure your JVM has at least 2 GB heap space for processing large PDFs

 ### Knowledge Prerequisites (Be Honest With Yourself)

 You should be comfortable with:

 - Basic Java programming (collections, exception handling)
 - Maven dependency management
 - File I/O operations in Java

 If you're new to any of these, that's fine – just expect to spend extra time on those aspects.